khoitd1997/Multimeter_TivaC/README.md

 ## General Design

-The multimeter uses FreeRTOS to efficiently manage various tasks, tasks usually expose a subscriber interface where other tasks can subscribe for new data(such as display task subscribing for voltage data).
+The multimeter uses FreeRTOS to efficiently manage various tasks(the code that a task will run is called a ```manager```), tasks usually expose a ```subscriber``` interface where other tasks can subscribe for new data(such as display task subscribing for voltage data).
 Task list:

 - Core Sensor: responsible to sampling data such as voltage, current, resistance.
 The AC voltage sensor is the most demanding with sampling frequency at ```500 Hz``` in addition to bandpass filter for noise reduction
 - Extra Sensor: run at fairly low priority and at least once per minute to update time as well as temperature/humidity